-- > 43 had carried out a carbon footprint analysis, - > 59 gave us their energy consumption for scopes 1 and 2, and scope 3 was calculated by proxy, - > 97 have not carried out a carbon footprint analysis or communicated energy consumption.
+43 had carried out a carbon footprint analysis > 59 gave us their energy consumption for scopes 1 and 2, and scope 3 was calculated by proxy, have defined a schedule for the reduction of greenhouse gas emissions (Quantitative or Qualitative)

+97 have not carried out a carbon footprint analysis or communicated energy consumption.
 Their scopes 1, 2, and 3 emissions were calculated by proxy, based on their turnover.